 As you could see, the MySQL server hostname is Localhost.
 Localhost means the MySQL database is running on the same server as the website.

-If your website runs on WordPress, you could also check the MySQL database hostname in the wp-config.php file.
+If you use WordPress, you can also check the MySQL database hostname in the wp-config.php file.

 Here’s how to locate this file.

-Log in to your Spanel account and click on the File manager under the Files section.
+Log in to your SPanel’s User Interface and open the File manager located under the Files section.

 Click on the public_html folder to open the files in this directory.